adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 7/6/20

+* Used python eval() to just run a command when given a raw string!
+Deadly!
+* Used getattr in python to run a function using its string name

 ## 6/6/20

 * Learnt about ini files and [parsing them in python](https://docs.python.org/3/library/configparser.html).